 5. That is the Truth which the scriptures show to be the primal cause of all, elucidating the point clearly by such texts as ‘Purusha is all this’ and ‘like gold in ornaments of gold’ — Thou art That!

 Tom: Purusha here means Self.
 You are That Self.
-This verse indicates that the Self is the primal cause of all manifestation, and that the quoted verses are to support this idea.
+This verse indicates that the Self is the primal cause of all (apparent) manifestation (ie. objects), and the quoted verses are to support this idea only.

 6. Inanilit tanuvil yānā ilaṅgu-van ēkanȾ yenḍṛu